-The discipline data indicates that the majority of office referrals are made in fourth and 5th grade.
-Our highest infractions are disrespect, failure to follow rules, bus misconduct and class disruption.
-Two buses are responsible for the majority of the referrals for bus misconduct.
+The discipline data indicates that the majority of office referrals are made in kindergarten and fourth grade.
+Our highest infractions are physical confrontation (59), class disruptions (32), and disrespect (11).
+Most of the incidents occur in the classroom, playground, and bus.
+We had 17 bus incidents for bus misconduct.
 Interventions have been put in place, however, there is a need for adequate PBIS training for drivers.
+Bus drivers implemented our PAWS coupon on the bus as an incentive of good behavior on the bus and seems to be working well.

+Our Hispanic/Latino sub-group have the highest percentage of 61.6% of incidents, followed by Black or African American with 25.6%.
+Males with 88.4% and females with 11.6% of discipline incidents.
+Our data shows the highest numbers of incidents occurring during the months of December and February, which is different from previous years.

-Disciplinary practices and decision making has been evaluated throughout the year (in meetings with teachers, students, counselors, parents) and during PBIS meetings where each grade level has representation.
-Due to campus PBIS strategies, policies are proactive.
-An area of growth is that we have more frequent PBIS meetings addressing behavior trends and strategies throughout the year.
-The counselor also conducts lessons with students and parents about what constitutes bullying and effective practices to cope when bullying is suspected.
+Discipline has decreased from the previous year.
+Disciplinary practices and decision making are evaluated throughout the year (in meetings with teachers, students, counselors, parents) and during PBIS meetings where each grade level has representation and implementing our campus PBIS strategies, policies are proactive.
+An area of growth: consistency, having materials available to teachers (paws cards/coupons), consequences for misbehavior.

+The counselor mentors and conducts lessons with students and parents about what constitutes bullying and effective practices to cope when bullying is suspected.
+CRCU has employees that come once a month and mentor students through a program we call Lunch Buddies.
+CVS and CS3 mentor groups.
+Mr. Gorena mentors a group of boys through Boys to Men.
+We have a card to Standard Response Protocol, safety posters in the hallway, anti-bullying pledge we recite every Monday, anti-bullying posters around school, and QR code to report bullying.

 It is important for teachers to take students seriously when they have issues with a student or a group of students.
+Teachers teach Character Strong lessons.

+We would like for parents to be more receptive to communication on a consistent and regular basis.
+More classes/sessions for parents should be provided.

-Parents have expressed that they appreciate positive calls and letters and this practice should increase from all teachers.
-We have good turn-out of parents during evening drive by events like Catch Night and Math Night.
-Parents currently have the opportunity to participate in the parent survey.
+Parents have expressed that our campus feels positive and fun.
+They enjoy coming into the building.
+We have great parent involvement during family academic nights, CATCH Night, and all the other evening events.
+Parents have the opportunity to participate in the parent survey.

 We have maintained a strong social media following.
 Our Facebook and website are updated regularly.

-As a campus we have a community partner in education, CRCU, who donates to campus needs and desires to be more visible on our campus in future years with volunteering.
-We have parents on some committees, but most are parents of our students.
-Our PTO is slowly becoming stronger.
-As a campus, we have made significant growth in the area of parent communication, especially in the area of virtual communication and social media.
-We continue to have strong community relationships with our partner in education, first responders, and city entities such as the library.
-We have a stronger systems on the bu
+As a campus we have a community partner in education, CRCU, who donates to campus needs and is a great asset to our campus through their generosity, volunteering, and financial support.

+We have parents on some committees, but many are parents of our students.
+Our PTO is stronger this year than last.
+They are active and supporting our students and teachers.

+As a campus, we have made significant growth in parent communication, outreach, and social media.
+We continue to have strong community relationships with our partners in education, first responders, and city entities.
+We have a strong PBIS system in place, and provide a positive, welcoming, and safe environment.
+Overall, our students feel safe and loved.